How To Build Your Own Truck Storage System

-A guy’s truck is his castle.
-And as king, every guy rigs up his truck to fit his unique needs.
+A pro’s truck is their castle.
+And as king of the castle, everyone rigs up their truck to fit their unique needs.
 I’ll show you how I keep my everyday tools handy and secure while still being able to haul around lumber and sheet goods.
 It’s good to be king!

 David Radtke is a trim carpenter, custom cabinetmaker, woodworker, freelance editor, and design consultant living in Minneapolis, MN.
 In the off hours you can find him enjoying archery, bow making, guitar playing and canoeing.